IntelliTect/Coalesce/docs/stacks/vue/coalesce-vue-vuetify/overview.md

 The template described in [Getting Started with Vue](/stacks/vue/getting-started.md) already includes all the necessary setup.
 You can skip this section if you started from the template.
 :::

-First, ensure that NPM package [coalesce-vue-vuetify](https://www.npmjs.com/package/coalesce-vue-vuetify) is installed in your project.
+First, ensure that NPM package [coalesce-vue-vuetify2](https://www.npmjs.com/package/coalesce-vue-vuetify2) is installed in your project.
+The examples below assume it has been aliased to `coalesce-vue-vuetify` - in your package.json: `"coalesce-vue-vuetify": "npm:coalesce-vue-vuetify2@some.version"`.
+If you do not alias it, adjust the import/require statements accordingly.

 ### Setup with Vuetify A-la-carte
 If you're using [Vuetify](https://vuetifyjs.com/)'s [A-la-carte builds](https://vuetifyjs.com/en/customization/a-la-carte/), then similar to importing Vuetify from `'vuetify/lib'` rather than `'vuetify'`, you should import `'coalesce-vue-vuetify'` from `'coalesce-vue-vuetify/lib'`.